We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 2 Favorites 1 Comments

-Create a free diagram (concept map, graphic organizer) to represent words, ideas, or tasks to aid in studying, organizing, or problem solving.
+Sign up for a free account and you're on your way to creating a diagram (concept map, graphic organizer) to represent words, ideas, or tasks to aid in studying, organizing, or problem solving.
 Link documents to a wise map and share or embed diagrams with other maps.

 In the ClassroomUsers must be able to navigate the icons for editing and creating a mindmap.
 Icons and commands are the same as in any office and free applications that most people use.
 View the free demo for an introduction of using Wisemapping.
 Use the demo editor to play with the tools and learn what they do.
 Note: the demo function does not allow you to save your creation as it is a sandbox area for learning.
 Allow students an opportunity to learn to play first without teacher direction as each person will find different ways to use wisemapping for their best benefit.
 Click on a set of words to edit the words, color, font, etc. in the bubble.
 Drag items easily around the screen by clicking and dragging the icon to drop into a new configuration.
 Add "icons" and flags anywhere on your mindmap.
 Add a "note" to a bubble anywhere.
 The note appears like a little sticky note on the bubble and expands when clicked on.
 Add a "link" to any of the text on the wisemap that leads to any link on the web you specify.
 Export as a scalable vector graphic (svg), PDF document, or image file.
 "Share" to work collaboratively with others.
 Users must have a login in order to share and publish.
 Click on the "history" of a wisemap to view the contributions of others.